Guardsquare/proguard/docs_api/md/patternmatching.md

 Complete example: ApplyPeepholeOptimizations.java

-## Pattern replacement
+## Replacing patterns

 Instead of just matching instruction sequences, you can also replace matched sequences by other instruction sequences, for example to optimize code or instrument code.
+The core classes are PeepholeEditor and InstructionSequenceReplacer.
 Say that you want to replace am instruction sequence "putstatic/getstatic" by an equivalent "dup/putstatic":

     InstructionSequenceBuilder ____ =
         new InstructionSequenceBuilder();